 The notebooking journals are a huge part of the program, but there are additional ways you can combine your children with Apologia.
 These can be done with or without the notebooking journals.

-- Do all experiments together.
+- Do all the experiments together.
 Apologia offers a wide variety of experiments in each unit of their young explorer series.
 You can pick and choose which ones you want to do.
 They are geared towards ages K-6th.
 If you are using Apologia with multi ages I highly recommend the whole family do the experiments together.
 This includes the ones that may be a little over the younger one’s heads.
 You would be surprised how much they learn even when you think they may not understand.
 This also means to do those more simple experiments that you think your older children already know.
 Put them in charge and have them help their younger siblings.
+I also highly recommend the Apologia science kits from Nature’s Workshop.

 - Let the older TEACH the younger.
 My friend Kim from Not Consumed Homeschool has a great post about the benefits of older children teaching their younger siblings WITH Apologia curriculum.
 You can check that out here.